khalilou88/semantic-icons/libs/circle-flags/README.md

 export class HomePageComponent {}
 ```

-The icons can be imported from `@semantic-icons/circle-flags`.
+The regular icons can be imported from `@semantic-icons/circle-flags`, the other icons can be imported from `@semantic-icons/circle-flags/other`, the language icons can be imported from `@semantic-icons/circle-flags/language`.

-Icons use the Angular naming convention and are always prefixed with the word `svg` and suffixed with the word `icon`.
+Icons use the Angular naming convention and are always prefixed with the word `svg` and suffixed with the words `flag icon`.

 ## License